aset-syrgabaev/restaurant-ordering-system/README.md

 # Restaurant Ordering System

-Console-based restaurant ordering system implemented in Java 17 as a final project for the **Software Design Patterns** course.

 The application demonstrates how to build a small but realistic domain (restaurant orders, menu, discounts, notifications) using multiple classic design patterns in a clean and extensible way.